Home Repair and Maintenance Resources (07)

 The Repair-Home.com Forum

 Sometimes getting the help you need means asking questions in a forum filled with people who have been there, done that.
-That’s what Repair-Home.com’s Forum does—it allows you to ask questions about a wide range of home repair projects and get almost instant feedback from helpful, friendly people out there who have been in your situation and found the answers that you need.
-After all, there’s no reason in the world for you to reinvent the wheel.
+That's what Repair-Home.com's blog does—it allows you to ask questions about a wide range of home repair projects and get almost instant feedback from helpful, friendly people out there who have been in your situation and found the answers that you need.
+After all, there's no reason in the world for you to reinvent the wheel.
 Some of the forum topics where you can view questions and answers by other Do-It-Yourselfers include General Repair, Electrical Systems, Heating & Cooling, Roofing, Siding, Walls, Floors & Stairs, Doors & Windows, Household Appliances, Plumbing, Pools, and Landscaping.
 You can also ask questions and get answers about project costs (real costs from real people who have actually done the project), and you can get helpful comments about contractors.
 If you need a contractor, you can even find a qualified contractor in your area.

 Home Improvements—HUD

-The U.S. Department of Housing and Urban Development (HUD) website has a good section of information on home improrvement.
+The U.S. Department of Housing and Urban Development (HUD) website has a good section of information on home improvement.
 This site will give you the pros and cons of home improvement.
 You can find links to information on federal loan programs, community-based programs, and consumer information.
 You can also find information by state.
 This information can accessed be in Spanish, printed, or emailed.
 HUD has sections on HUD news, homes, communities, working with HUD, resources, and tools.
 A link to the directory will refer you to the nearest HUD office.

-©2004-2008 HomeRepairAndCare.com.
+©2004 - HomeRepairAndCare.com.
 All rights reserved.